abinit/abinit/doc/tutorial/eph4zpr.md

 To activate the Sternheimer approach, we need to set [[eph_stern]] to 1 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential.
 This file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file.

+!!! important

     The Sternheimer equation is solved non-self-consistently using max [[nline]] NSCF iterations and the solver stops when the first-order wavefunction is converged within [[tolwfr]].
-Default values for these two variables are provided if they are not specified by the user in the input file.
+    Default values for these two variables are provided if not specified by the user in the input file.
-The code aborts if the solver does not converge.
+    The code aborts if the solver cannot converge.

 From the user's point of view, the Sternheimer method requires to add the following section to our initial input:

 ```sh